Shadows of Forgotten Ancestors: Awards and notable film festival screenings

+Legacy

 In popular culture

 In 2013 the band A Hawk and a Hacksaw released their sixth studio album You Have Already Gone to the Other World under the label LM-Duplication as a brand new rescore of the film.
 Prior to album's release, in 2012 the band performed the album You Have Already Gone to the Other World live during their tour in, among others, the UK, Portugal, Italy and Switzerland as well as during multiple screenings of the film in the US.

-In 2022 Ukrainian singer Alina Pash released a song titled exactly like the film.
+In 2022 Ukrainian singer Alina Pash released a song with the same title as the film.